 Also, heat may help you feel better—with a caveat.
 "The idea that you can 'sweat it out' is a little bit of an old wives tale—you can't 'sweat out' a virus," says Dr. Mysore.
 "However, if you feel congested and the heat of a sauna or a hot yoga class helps you breathe easier, then great."
 (BTW, here's the truth about whether you can sweat out alcohol or not.)

 It also may help prevent future infections: One 2017 study found that "frequent" sauna baths helped reduce the risk of respiratory conditions such as asthma or pneumonia.
+(More here: Are Hot Fitness Classes Actually Better?)
 Plus, exercising, in general, helps build up your immunity, adds Dr. Mysore.
 "Working out three to four times per week (30 to 40 minutes per workout) will help your body fight off illness and infection in the winter time," she says.

-It's important to note that if you're dealing with a cold, some yoga poses (think downward dog) may lead to worse nasal congestion and discomfort, says Gray.
+It's important to note that if you're working out with a cold, some yoga poses (think: downward dog) may lead to worse nasal congestion and discomfort, says Gray.
 In that case, skip it, and relax in a hot sauna instead.
 And if you are experiencing diarrhea, you're likely already dehydrated, so avoid sweating, which may worsen your symptoms, says Dr. Mysore.
 (Related: This Is the Best Way to Fight a Cold)

 If you choose to work out while sick, there are a few red flags to watch for: If your muscles are feeling fatigued and achy, if your breathing is off, or if you feel feverish and weak, definitely stop and go home, she says.